Only about half of Americans are familiar with 529 savings plans, and only about 35% of parents are actually using them.

 As an example, Virginia offers state residents a $4,000 tax deduction per beneficiary, per plan, per year.
 If a contributor puts in $4,000 in a given year, they may carry forward those deductions to tax returns in a subsequent year.

-Some states, like Indiana, offer state residents a 20% tax credit for up to $1,000.
+Some states, such as Indiana, offer state residents a 20% tax credit of up to $1,000.

 Simply put, the tax-deferred growth and tax-free distributions make this a savings plan worth considering.